MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 1. Access to the environment Dynamics 365 Remote Assist is installed in, with the **Remote Assist - Administrator** security role assigned to you.

+> [!Note]
+> Calls Dashboard is available in all CDS regions except for GCC, GCCHigh, FRA, UAE, GER, and ZAF.

 ## Enabling the calls dashboard

 1. From the Remote Assist model-driven app, change the area by clicking on the menu in the bottom left of the screen and select **Settings**.\